jessieeeeej/EVA-Plugin-Sample-Code/Application/python/Set_Admetadata_To_Pipeline/README_classification.md

     appsrc ! admetadrawer ! videoconvert ! ximagesink

 VideoCapture reads frame from the video and push them into buffer, grabBuffer.
 The appsrc will notice callback function, need_data, to feed image data and set classification, then continuously processing downstream in the pipeline.
-Each processed image will be displayed with random classification in the video.
+Each processed image will be displayed with random classification label in the video.

 ## Description
 OpenCV provides a convenient way for developers wanting to utilize their own API, algorithm, or unique processing.
 The pipeline in thread provides user to request frame data.
 This sample shows you how to set the adlink metadata to the buffer.